 - Taco otherwise recommends installing a 1.0-1.2 kohm, 2 watt or greater resistor in series with the power (red) lead.
 This will usually remedy the situation.

-- If not, consult with your thermostat manufacturer to remedy, if possible.
+- Obviously wiring your fancy thermostat to its own, dedicated 24VAC source is a sure thing.
+If not practical, consult with your thermostat manufacturer to remedy, if possible.

 The more we demand of particularly digital temperature devices, the more potential control issues we incur.
 A sample of our observations:

 - The Honeywell T86/T87 Series Thermostats (those old round ones you adjusted by turning the outer ring) were extremely durable, dependable and finitely adjustable, being “analog” devices.
 Their “anticipating heater” (as previously described) was infinitely adjustable and you could “tune” it to less than 1/2 Deg F. Resistor “tuning” range was from 0.2Amp to 0.6Amp, infinitely variable.
 They were banned due to containing a drop of mercury as the switching medium.
 (We advise our clients not to “upgrade” them unless they need a programming capability.)